LinuxForHealth/health-analytics/kfpipelines/ascvd-kf/README.md

 # ASCVD and Kubeflow Pipelines

-This folder contains an example of a kubeflow pipeline that calculates an analytic result for a patient whose data is pulled from a Fhir server.
+This folder contains an example of a kubeflow pipeline that calculates an analytic result for a patient whose data is pulled from a FHIR server.
 The analytic is known as ASCVD (a measure of cardiovascular risk).
-The kubeflow pipeline will take a Fhir patient identifier, get all the data for that patient, and then call off to a microservice that can extract the proper data and calculate the risk value.
+The kubeflow pipeline will take a FHIR patient identifier, get all the data for that patient, and then call off to a microservice that can extract the proper data and calculate the risk value.

 ## Prerequisites
-- an accessible kubeflow deployment
+- an accessible kubeflow deployment (https://www.kubeflow.org/)
-- an accessible fhir server
+- an accessible FHIR server (https://ibm.github.io/FHIR)
-- an accessible ASCVD microservice deployment that includes both data extraction and ascvd calculation https://github.com/Alvearie/health-analytics/tree/main/ascvd-from-fhir
+- an accessible ASCVD microservice deployment that includes both data extraction and ascvd calculation https://github.com/Alvearie/health-analytics/tree/main/ascvd-from-fhir and https://github.com/Alvearie/health-analytics/tree/main/ascvd
 - installed kubeflow pipelines sdk (`pip install kfp-tekton`)
 - clone of the Health Analytics repository (cd to the ascvd-kf directory) https://github.com/Alvearie/health-analytics